aeither/quizdrop/video-script.md

 - Description: 'Test your knowledge about Coinbase's Layer 2'

 When I click 'Create Quiz', watch what happens:
-1. Zora's Coins SDK deploys a new ERC-20 token to Base network
+1. Zora's Coins SDK deploys a new Zora Coin to Base network
 2. Quiz metadata is stored in our PostgreSQL database
-3. Token address is linked to the quiz for reward distribution
+3. Coin address is linked to the quiz for reward distribution

 *[Show transaction confirmation]*

 Perfect!
-Our quiz token is now live and verifiable on Basescan.
+Our quiz coin is now live and verifiable on Basescan.
 The entire process took under 10 seconds."

 ## Live Demo - Taking the Quiz (60 seconds)